vansh-seth/Web-tech-lab/Notes/Headings/Readme.md

 <h6>Heading 6</h6>
 ```

-**Note:** Browsers automatically add some white space (margin) before and after a heading.

 ### Headings Are Important

 Search engines use headings to index the structure and content of web pages.

-Users often skim a page by its headings.
-It's crucial to use headings to demonstrate the document structure.

 `<h1>` headings should be used for main headings, followed by `<h2>` headings, then `<h3>` for less important sections, and so forth.

-**Note:** Use HTML headings for headings only.
-Avoid using headings to make text BIG or bold.

 ### Bigger Headings